JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/report.md

 * Dataset Generation

-  With signal banks corresponding to each signal type, the semi-augmented dataset generator pipeline would combine those signal banks to generate a "stitched" wideband signal to be added to the training dataset.
+  With signal banks corresponding to each signal type, the semi-augmented dataset generator pipeline would combine those signal banks to generate a "stitched" wideband signal to be added to the training dataset[3].
 Relevant parameters include the total number of signal types C, the desired observable bandwidth B, maximum number of signals n_s which can be present in B at a given time, the probablity p_e that the entire observed bandwidth is empty, and the probablity p_c that any one of the signals is located at the center frequency, etc.

   With all these parameters, the pipeline generates M <n_s of signals to be injected into the bandwidth using the following formula.

 <img width="175" alt="Screenshot 2024-12-13 at 11 53 20 PM" src="https://github.com/user-attachments/assets/1f8aed2b-b9d7-4559-bda5-8334e41d0bdf" />

 After M signals are generated, the pipeline assigns a target class to each of the signal.
 The next step would be determining the position (center frequency) of the signal using

 <img width="261" alt="Screenshot 2024-12-13 at 11 55 19 PM" src="https://github.com/user-attachments/assets/7e865517-1811-4a47-9bd7-7f300741dc2e" />

 Eventually, labels are structured as a matrix L of C x n_iq, where n_iq is the number of I/Q's fed to the Deep Learning model.